 General Policy Statement:

 [[CUname]] (Credit Union) recognizes its responsibility to protect the privacy of member nonpublic personal information.
 The purpose of this policy is to set forth the guidelines under which such information may be shared with third parties.
-It is the intent of the Credit Union and any of its affiliates to abide by all applicable laws and regulations governing the privacy of nonpublic personal information including the Consumer Financial Protection Bureau (CFPB)’s Privacy of Consumer Financial Information rule (Regulation P), issued to implement the provisions of the Gramm-Leach-Bliley Act and the Right to Financial Privacy Act.
+It is the intent of the Credit Union and any of its affiliates to abide by all applicable laws and regulations governing the privacy of nonpublic personal information, including the Consumer Financial Protection Bureau (CFPB)’s Privacy of Consumer Financial Information rule (Regulation P), issued to implement the provisions of the Gramm-Leach-Bliley Act and the Right to Financial Privacy Act.

 The Credit Union is committed to safeguarding the security of confidential business information of the Credit Union and personal, non-public member information.
 Such information includes any information regarding members' accounts, operations of the Credit Union, development of new services, internal marketing information, all computer transactions, and all similar information related to the business of the Credit Union.
 Any such information or transactions must remain confidential unless disclosure is authorized by the member or required by law.
 Proprietary information about the Credit Union shall not be disclosed to any third party unless authorized by the Board or Credit Union management.
 All employees and officials shall protect the privacy of member information and shall strictly adhere to the Credit Union's Privacy Policy and practices and all applicable law.